ub2906/MModa/Virtual-Moda/ReadMe.md

 *Once selected the store appears in a highlighted manner with its location, key information , fun facts etc listed.
 Clicking on the link that appears would lead the user to the base site where the products of that particular brand / category is locate and can be added to cart*

+### How to Run on Local Machine? ###
+Simply click on the index.html file to view.
+Compatible with range of browsers - Chrome,Firefox, Safari .